sesopenko/foundrydbscraper/README.md

 # sesopenko/foundrydbscraper

 Scrapes the db file from a foundry module and produces a static website.
 Created specifically to scrape the data from the [Abomination Vaults foundry module](https://foundryvtt.com/packages/pf2e-abomination-vaults) so that I can use it for machine learning for my own campaign.
+Mostly just descriptions have been mapped to html files the first pass to see how the resulting MLL [embedding](https://python.langchain.com/docs/modules/data_connection/text_embedding/) behaves.

-Sharing the module files themselves breaks copyright.
-This program only extracts the data from the module which you already own.
-It will create a static site of the following structure:
+Sharing the module files which aren't licensed under the Open Game License breaks copyright.
+Please don't contact me looking for Abomination Vaults content.

 ## Static Site Structure